jacqueminv/poxd/README.markdown

 ## Basic Installation

-The very basic installation of hyde only needs Django.
+The very basic installation of hyde only needs Django and pyYAML.
 More python goodies are needed based on the features you may use.

     sudo easy_install django
+    sudo easy_install pyYAML

 Get the hyde source by git cloning this repository.